Litecoin Wiki ▷ What is LTC? Cryptocurrency & more!

 What makes a hardware wallet secure?
 Hardware wallets store your private keys and protect them from keyloggers and phishing attempts.
 With a hardware wallet, you don't even know your Litecoin private key yourself, making it virtually impossible for it to ever be exposed to the outside world.

 The two most popular hardware wallets are both compatible with LTC.
-We use both Safe deposit as well as ledgers.
+We use both Trezor as well as ledgers.

 Do you need help figuring out which hardware wallet is best for you?
 Take a look at ours Comparison article Ledger vs. Trezor.